t-ivanov/BigDataReading/README.md

 ## <a name='storage-systems'> Storage Systems

-* [The Google File System](http://research.google.com/archive/gfs.html) (2003) and [Bigtable: A Distributed Storage System for Structured Data](http://research.google.com/archive/bigtable.html) (2006): Two core components of Google's data infrastructure.
+* [The Google File System](http://research.google.com/archive/gfs.html) (2003) & [Bigtable: A Distributed Storage System for Structured Data](http://research.google.com/archive/bigtable.html) (2006): Two core components of Google's data infrastructure.
 GFS is an append-only distributed file system for large sequential reads (data-intensive applications).
 BigTable is high-performance distributed data store that builds on GFS.
 One way to think about it is that GFS is optimized for high throughput, and BigTable explains how to build a low-latency data store on top of GFS.
 Some of these might have been replaced by newer proprietary technologies internal to Google, but the ideas stand.

 * [HDFS Architecture Guide] (http://pristinespringsangus.com/hadoop/docs/hdfs_design.pdf) & [The hadoop distributed file system] (The hadoop distributed file system): The Hadoop Distributed File System (HDFS) is designed to store very large data sets reliably, and to stream those data sets at high bandwidth to user applications.
 In a large cluster, thousands of servers both host directly attached storage and execute user application tasks.
 By distributing storage and computation across many servers, the resource can grow with demand while remaining economical at every size.
 We describe the architecture of HDFS and report on experience using HDFS to manage 25 petabytes of enterprise data at Yahoo!.

+* [C-Store: A Column-oriented DBMS](http://www.cs.berkeley.edu/~rxin/db-papers/C-Store.pdf) (2005) & [The Vertica Analytic Database: C-Store 7 Years Later](http://vldb.org/pvldb/vol5/p1790_andrewlamb_vldb2012.pdf) (2012): C-Store is an influential, academic system done by the folks in New England.
+Vertica is the commercial incarnation of C-Store.

 * [Tachyon: Reliable, Memory Speed Storage for Cluster Computing Frameworks] (http://www.cs.berkeley.edu/~haoyuan/papers/2014_socc_tachyon.pdf) & [Tachyon: Memory Throughput I/O for Cluster Computing Frameworks] (http://www.eecs.berkeley.edu/~alig/papers/tachyon-workshop.pdf): Tachyon is a distributed file system enabling reliable data sharing at memory speed across cluster computing frameworks.
 While caching today improves read workloads, writes are either network or disk bound, as replication is used for fault-tolerance.
 Tachyon eliminates this bottleneck by pushing lineage, a well-known technique, into the storage layer.
 The key challenge in making a long-running lineage-based storage system is timely data recovery in case of failures.
 Tachyon addresses this issue by introducing a checkpointing algorithm that guarantees bounded recovery cost and resource allocation strategies for recomputation under commonly used resource schedulers.
 Our evaluation shows that Tachyon outperforms in-memory HDFS by 110x for writes.
 It also improves the end-to-end latency of a realistic workflow by 4x.
 Tachyon is open source and is deployed at multiple companies.